The Pro-Life March is a Pilgrimage to Washington DC to protest the Roe v Wade decision that legalized abortions on January 22, 1973.

 Yes, there is a risk to going, but there is always risk in doing anything.
 The bus drivers are professionals, The March itself (which is the largest march for a cause) is protected by a heavy police presents.
 We will have an “IMPACT” logo flag to help as a visual guide.
 On top of that, IMPACT will have at 5-7 Chaperons; teens will have their numbers in case of emergency (side note: this is the only event where we encourage teens to bring phones).
 Frankly, I have more anxiety of safety concerns at Seedbearers, than with safety at the Pro-Life March).

-The trip (buses and hotel) costs $325.
+DUE TO COVID: The trip (buses and hotel) costs between $300-$400– this is conditional based on how many of our teens go and the type of room we will have.
+Teens will only be rooming with other IMPACT teens.
 I ask teens to bring an additional $100 for snacks, meals (mostly fast food, 8-11 meals), and subway passes.
 Obviously, some people eat more than others, but $100 is about right.
 Also, bring more if they want souvenirs.

-The trip (buses and hotel) costs $175.
+DUE TO COVID: The trip (buses and hotel) costs $200-300– this is conditional based on how many chaperones go and the type of room we will have.
+Chaperones will only be rooming with other IMPACT chaperones.
 Again, I recommend bringing an additional $100 for snacks, meals (mostly fast food, 8-11 meals), and subway passes.
 Obviously, some people eat more than others, but $100 is about right.
 All Chaperones must be 21 or older, taken Protecting God’s Children, and done the Archdiocesan background check.

 National speakers come to talk about the Pro-Life Movement.
-Archbishop Carlson traditionally does Masses.
+The Archbishop of St. Louis traditionally does Masses.
 We typically have Adoration and Confession.

 THE MARCH ITSELF